secure-systems-lab/lab-guidelines/dev-workflow.md

 into the base repo.
 Take a look at [Creating a pull request from a fork](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) for further instructions.
 And beware of the following pitfalls:
-    - Chose the right *base* branch and make sure that the PR contains all and only the intended commits.
+    - Choose the right *base* branch and make sure that the PR contains all and only the intended commits.
     - Sort out conflicts if they appear.
 Which usually happens if the base repo moved forward while you were working in your fork.
 [Keeping your fork